ramrockety/ram-s.github.io/README.md

-## Generative Art Using HTML CSS AND JAVASCRIPT
+## Generative Art Using HTML, CSS AND JAVASCRIPT
- **Note**: *This project is desktop, laptop and tablet compatible and there is little bit canvas width overlapping with mobile devices.*
+ **Note**: *This project is desktop, laptop and tablet compatible and there is a little bit canvas width overlapping with mobile devices which will be fixed in future.*
 ### Pre Requisites
 * HTML, CSS
 * JAVASCRIPT